5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 If `AppleALC.kext` is loaded, you can import the `PinConfig` directly from the I/O Registry:

 1. Open PinConfigurator
-2. From the menubar, select "File > Impot > IO Registry"
+2. From the menubar, select "File > Import > IO Registry"
+3. Select the Audio Codec (not the HDMI port)
-3. Check `codecdumpdec.svg` to find the Pin Complex Nodes you want to add to the current PinConfig and modify it as explained in the next section
+4. Check `codecdumpdec.svg` to find the Pin Complex Nodes you want to add to the current PinConfig and modify it as explained in the next section

 ##### Method 2 Importing PinConfig from PinConfigs.kext
 If AppleALC is not loaded or you want to import a different PinConfig for your Codec, do the following: